How to Market an Event: 75 Ideas to Promote an Event

 25. Update about the event frequently.
 These updates don’t have to be pushy; something like “just confirmed (name of influential speaker) for (name of event)!
 So excited! #eventhashtag” or “we’re up to 300 registrations for #eventhashtag!
 Can’t wait for (event month)!” should do nicely, and can serve as nice, gentle reminders to register.
 Of course, that doesn’t mean you shouldn’t directly ask for registrations (see tip #26).

 27. Post “teaser” photos.
-As the event draws closer, you can drum up excitement — and possibly attract new attendees — by posting photos on sites like Instagram.
-The Orioles do this particularly well by teasing upcoming T-shirt giveaways and events on their Instagram page; this is a short-term example, but there’s no reason you couldn’t do something similar over a longer period of time.
+As the event draws closer, you can drum up excitement — and possibly attract new attendees — by promoting events online through posting photos on sites like Instagram.
+The Orioles do this particularly well by teasing upcoming T-shirt giveaways and events on their Instagram page; this is a short-term example, but there’s no reason you couldn’t do something similar over a longer period of time to promote an event.

 28. Start a blog.
 Blogging is easy, inexpensive, and it doesn’t have to take up too much of your time.
 The official blog about your event might just contain news (new speakers, the schedule of events, interesting updates, etc.) or it could contain content relevant to the industry.
 It depends on your audience and what they’re interested in reading.